Spicy-Development/Chat-App/README.md

-# Spicy Chat
+# Chat App

-Welcome to the official Spicy Chat website front-end repository!
-This can be build from anywhere.
+Hey there!
+This is a simple web app for chatting online.
+This can be built from anywhere.

 ## Building This Repository